Kludex/mangum/README.md

 ## Supported Platforms

-Only two platforms are currently support.
+Only two platforms are currently supported, but if you'd like to see others, please open an issue.

 ### AWS Lambda / API Gateway